Student governments in the United States

 Student governments in the United States exist in both secondary and higher education.
 At the collegiate level, the most common name is Student Government, according to the American Student Government Association's database of all student governments throughout the United States.
 The next most common name is the student government association.
 Other names are student senate, associated students (west coast institutions almost exclusively), or less commonly students' union.
 There was one instance of a government of the student body, at Iowa State University.
 At Yale University, the undergraduate student government is known as the Yale College Council.
-High school student governments usually are known as Student Council.
+Higher education institutions are known as Students' union and lower school-level education institutions are known as Student council.

 Student governments vary widely in their internal structure and degree of influence on institutional policy.
 At institutions with large graduate, medical school, and individual "college" populations, there are often student governments that serve those specific constituencies.
 Some student governments operate entirely independent of their university.
 The most autonomous and powerful student government in the United States is the student government of UC Berkeley, famous for its involvement in the Free Speech Movement of 1964 which drew international attention.
 Some student governments have very large budgets; the student government at the University of California at Los Angeles (UCLA) had an annual budget of $39 million as of 2013, and the Florida International University Student Government had an annual budget of $20.3 million as of 2021.